davideperucchini/2018-group-work-group-06/README.md

 ### Interactions  <img align="right" width="150" src="Images/Interactions.gif">

 There are two main interactions: **rotation** and **tap**.
 They have been chosen to make the experience **as immersive as possible**.

-The first thing to do to proceed in the labyrinth is to turn in the direction of the sound.
+The first thing to do to proceed in the labyrinth is to **turn in the direction of the sound**.

-To be able to go on, you have to tap on the screen.
+To be able to go on, you have to **tap on the screen**.

 When you get very close to an obstacle, however, **the cell phone vibrates**, trying to simulate the touch.

 ## Code challenges